 Games are fast paced and don’t last a long time, so students are likely to play over and over again.

 The games are colorful and feature cartoon animal characters as in the illustration.
 The artwork is relatively simple, but this is a positive feature since it limits distractions.

 Most games are races of some sort.
-For example, in Toad Hop, a geography game to identify the capitals of countries around the world, four frogs race to leap to the country that matches each capital city─students are choosing from a limited number of countries.
+For example, in Grand Prix® Multiplication, each player speeds up his or her racecar by answering multiplication problems correctly.
+In Toad Hop, a geography game in which students identify the capitals of countries around the world, four frogs race to leap to the country that matches each capital city.
+(Students are choosing from a limited number of countries.)
 It’s like answering multiple-choice questions, but it’s so much more fun than doing this on a worksheet.
-(Each player is assigned to a colored frog so it’s easy to track which frog is yours.)
-There is another version of Toad Hop for students to play by themselves.
-In the Canoe Penguins game, each player is paired with another player as they race canoes by answering multiplication problems with double-digit multiplicands.
-In most games, players play as individuals against other players, and it really doesn’t seem to make much difference if a student is partnered with a computer as in Canoe Penguins.
+There is also another version of Toad Hop for students to play by themselves, which might be less stressful.

-The paid Arcademics Plus option, allows you to customize games, track student progress, and get printable reports.
-It provides students with tutorial videos on the problems they miss most frequently, and it also allows them to participate in special competitions.
+The paid Arcademics Plus option allows you to customize games, track student progress, and get printable reports.
+It provides students with tutorial videos on the problems they miss most frequently, and it allows them to participate in special competitions.